saisri27/qranalysis/_projects/Quantile_Regression.md

 <iframe src="https://saisri27.github.io/qranalysis/plots/mlr_3d_visualization.html" width="100%" height="600px" frameborder="0" style="border: 2px solid #ddd; border-radius: 8px;"></iframe>

-In our 3D Visualization, we mainly focussed on 3 Major predictors Age,BMI and smoking and analyzed their influence on insurance charges.
+In our 3D Visualization, we mainly focused on 3 Major predictors Age,BMI and smoking and analyzed their influence on insurance charges.
 The Blue plane represents non-smokers and the red plane represents smokers.
 The Difference between the planes above is hard to miss, The plane with smokers  is higher than the plane with non smokers.
 Age and BMI steadily increases the predicted charges but smoking completely changes it .
 By this 3D graph it is evident that smoking causes increase in medical costs.

 Also, Say no to smoking !